kicifans/computer-order-webapp/README.md

     needs visual adjustments

-    remove seconds and miliseconds from "date" in Order List
+    remove seconds and miliseconds from "Order Date" in Order List

 # Tech used to make this webapp: